LikeTheSalad/aaper/README.md

 therefore `ActivityRequestStrategy` seems to suit better for this case.

-We must provide for every custom `RequestStrategy` a boolean as response for `onPermissionsRequestResults` method, depending on what we return there, this is what will happen after a permission request is executed:
+We must provide for every custom `RequestStrategy` a boolean as response for the `onPermissionsRequestResults` method, depending on what we return there, this is what will happen after a permission request is executed:

 - If `onPermissionsRequestResults` returns TRUE, it means that the request was successful in our